PicoCreator/smol-dev-js/README.md

 # Optimization notes

-This is currently targetted to be optimized only for JS and Python.
+This is currently targetted to be optimized only for JS.
 The reduced scope is intentional, so that we can optimize its responsiveness and usage, without over-inflating the project.

 ## Backstory